int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 You must save a `settings.py` file in this directory before executing this pipeline.
 The file needs to be in the format of `settings_template.py`.
 You may copy and rename that file, making any desired settings changes.
+The settings used for the BWM pre-print main figures can be found in the folder "settings_for_BWM_figure".
-This file also determines where results will be saved and the file namings for this decoding run.
+The settings file also determines where results will be saved and the file namings for this decoding run.
 `SETTINGS_FORMAT_NAME` plays a central role in identifying a particular decoding run.
 If this variable does not change and the decoding pipeline is run multiple times, decoding computation which has already been completed will not be re-computed i.e. previous computations will be skipped.
 But if this variable is